 We will be a Recruit and Internal Reviewinternal Reduction in Communicatio Staff Benefits Staff will look Commence

 progressive retain staff Branding adverts turnover for some ns Team and booklet and HWBE outside of September

-employerof who share the staff groups Workforce newsletters. the Trust for 2018
+employer of who share the staff groups Workforce newsletters. the Trust for 2018

-choice with Trust values (additional clinical Lead Workforce lead to a promotion/
+choice with Trust values (additional clinical Lead Workforce lead to a promotion B ^V

-appropriate pay services by 1%) be identified. new
+appropriate pay services by 1%) be identified. new 🔊 -

 and reward opportunity.

-strategies
+strategies ×

 Group Nurse Career

 Value based Directors workshops Ongoing-

-supervision being run by review
+supervision Ś being run by review

-training March
+xilo training March

-academy and 2019
+2.0 academy and 2019

-development
+JI development

-of career
+40° of career

-pathways
+S pathways

-Determination C'al a second
+WHS FOUNdation

-Devise of the state Group Nurse Being explored Sickness may
+Group Nurse Being explored Sickness may

 Review flexible Directors and through locality increase,

-working processes Heads of staff survey action moral and
+working processes Headsof staff survey action moral and

 Workforce groups and plans. motivation

-Local management
+100 Local management fall/

-and support around the process Work
+~ 2.2 and support Work

-• ongoing to level load
+20 0. around the process ongoingto

-being reviewed
+30.0 beingreviewed levelload

-and improved.
-Carter work and and ensure services are
+et O and improved. and ensure

-staffed - staff
+No No Carter work and services are

-ongoing review of
+ongoing review of staffed - staff

-flexible working are engaged
+× 6/ flexible working are engaged

-initiatives taking in this
+2. orthumbertand 1. initiatives taking in this

 place process.